oracle/hiq/hiq/docs/source/4_o_advanced.md

    :linenos:
 ```

 At line 15, we set `LMK` equals to `1`, which enables log monkey king.
-Run the code we can get:
+Run the code and we can get:

 ```
 ℹ️  python examples/lmk/stdio/main_driver.py